-The CELTA course provides practical, initial training in teaching English as a foreign language.
+The CELTA course offers practical, initial training in teaching English as a foreign language.

-The Online CELTA is delivered in an online learning environment, opening for an international group of candidates.
+The Online CELTA is delivered in an online learning environment, providing an opportunity for an international group of candidates.

 Your teaching practice will be live with your tutor observing you and learners who can be from all over the world, whereas your training, or input sessions will be a mix of online study, live, online events and tutor support.